intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 # RFC Series Editor/Advisor (RSEA)

-OPEN ISSUE: Discussion continues within the RFCED-Future Program regarding the roles and responsibilities of an expert in technical publication processes.
-To retain flexibility (e.g., as to whether this individual plays more of an advisory role or more of a singular leadership role), this document temporarily refers to the individual as the "RFC Series Editor/Advisor" ("RSEA").
+NOTE: Discussion continues within the RFCED-Future Program regarding the roles and responsibilities of an expert in technical publication processes.
+To retain flexibility (e.g., as to whether this individual plays more of an advisory role or more of a singular leadership role), this document temporarily refers to the individual as the "RFC Series Editor/Advisor" ("RSEA"), see also [ISSUE #24](https://github.com/intarchboard/program-rfced-future/issues/24).

 The RFC Series Editor/Advisor (RSEA) shall be a senior professional with deep knowledge of technical publishing.